-In September 2016, INTRALOT Finance Luxembourg S.A. announced that it is offering to purchase, for cash, any and all of its outstanding notes of its $\leq$ 325 million (9,750%) Senior Notes due 2018 from holders of the Notes.
-According to information provided by Lucid Issuer Services Limited, $\leq$ 56,2 million aggregate principal amount of the Notes were validly tendered and were re-purchased at or prior to the Expiration Deadline.
+In September 2016, INTRALOT Finance Luxembourg S.A. announced that it is offering to purchase, for cash, any and all of its outstanding notes of its $\in$ 325 million (9,750%) Senior Notes due 2018 from holders of the Notes.
+According to information provided by Lucid Issuer Services Limited, $\in$ 56,2 million aggregate principal amount of the Notes were validly tendered and were re-purchased at or prior to the Expiration Deadline.

-In December 2016, INTRALOT announced the signing of a 3-year, €225 million syndicated loan facility with a two-year extension option-out of its subsidiary INTRALOT Finance UK Limited.
+In December 2016, INTRALOT announced the signing of a 3-year, €225 million syndicated loan facility-with a twoyear extension option-out of its subsidiary INTRALOT Finance UK Limited.
 The facility refinanced the existing €200 million syndicated loan due May 2017, which was fully repaid.